rsksmart/devportal-1.0/tutorials/remix-and-metamask-with-rsk-testnet.md

 The orange buttons are functions which will change some information stored on the blockchain, we call it state changes.
 This kind of function expends gas when used.

-The blue buttons are functions which only read functions and it does not change anything on blockchain network.
-We do not need gas to use it.
+The blue buttons are functions which are read-only and it does not change anything stored on the blockchain.
+We do not need to expend gas when using them.

 ### Get